Human Subjects IRB

 Institutional Review Board (IRB)

 The Davidson College Human Subjects Institutional Review Board (IRB) reviews and approves all research involving the use of human subjects.
 Research can begin after the IRB approves the project (non-exempt) or exempts it from further review.
-The review of a protocol application typically takes five to ten business days.
+The review of a protocol application typically takes two weeks.
 The IRB will not approve human subjects’ research retroactively, after data has already been collected.

 Human Subjects IRB